shubh-admin/login-anywhere/readme.txt

 Install manually:

 1. Install the plugin via, plugins in wp-admin or download zip file and extract to "/wp-content/plugins/".
-2. After installation, you just need to use the shortcode [wp-login] in you pages or posts where you want to add it.
+2. After installation, you just need to use the shortcode [login-form] in you pages or posts where you want to add it.
 3. If you want to add it to use in custom template use this code:- echo do_shortcode('[login-form]');